 - The possibility to float with the lid completely open or half way open.
 Ideal for those that are claustrophobic

-Back to the initial question “Are Float Pods and Sensory Deprivation Tanks or Sensory Deprivation Chambers the same?
+Back to the initial question “Are Float Tanks and Sensory Deprivation Tanks or Sensory Deprivation Chambers the same?

 Yes and No